 Video project ideas for elementary students

-1. Create a book trailer
+Create a book trailer

-2. Give a tour
+Give a video tour

 Celebrate the holidays

-4. Re-create a moment in history
+Recreate a moment in history

 Videos help students visualize and remember these important moments.
 It also gives students the opportunity to experiment with digital storytelling.
-Because these events actually happened, students will be challenged to bring each scene to life accurately.
+And students will be challenged to bring each scene to life accurately.

-Try stop-motion
+Try stop-motion video

-Video project ideas for High School
+Video project ideas for high school students

 Video projects for high schoolers can be a little more advanced, as students should be practicing editing and narrative skills in addition to learning about new topics.